bit-pax/mozjpegify/README.md

 # mozjpegify.mjs

+What is mozjpeg?

+It's a production-quality JPEG encoder that improves compression while maintaining compatibility with the jpeg format.

+Read more about it here: https://research.mozilla.org/2014/03/05/introducing-the-mozjpeg-project/

 I was having some trouble using other people's code to process gigabytes worth of images.
 Typically it would work for a small quantity of images but would crash when doing massive amounts.
 Well I made this to easily optimize images using the mozjpeg encoder.
 The code is robust (I've tested on more than 25 GB worth of images) and replicates the folder structure to make things easy but since it's doing everything synchronously it's slow but it gets the job done.

 Install Dependencies: